Practical information & advice

 - Lucy Faithfull Foundation – A child protection charity working with people who have convictions for sexual offences

-- Family Rights Group – A charity working with parents in England and Wales who have children in need, at risk or are in the care system
+- Family Rights Group – A charity working with parents in England and Wales who have children in need, at risk or are in the care system.
+They also advise family members and friends of their rights and options

 - Ministry of Justice – A Government body who have responsibility for the Rehabilitation of Offenders Act